+ A | - A

 Tokonoma

 The tokonoma is a traditional Japanese alcove.
-It's mainly for tea ceremonies and the main point for meditation.
-Walking into a Tokonoma is not allowed as it's made for displaying scrolls, Ikebana and okimono.
+It is mainly there for tea ceremonies and a focus point for meditation.
+Walking into a Tokonoma is not allowed as it's only made for displaying scrolls, Ikebana and okimono.

 By TANAKA Juuyoh (田中十洋)